It Couldn't Happen Here: Reception

 The Los Angeles Times said the Pet Shop Boys "don't deserve the cruel fate they receive here.
-They are purveyors of pleasant and popular bubble-gum rock who have been caught up in what is essentially a string of MTV-type numbers overlaid with a pseudo-surreal style and snatches of confounding philosophical discourse that might have something to do with Einstein's theory of relativity (for all I know)."
+They are purveyors of pleasant and popular bubble-gum rock who have been caught up in what is essentially a string of MTV-type numbers overlaid with a pseudo-surreal style and snatches of confounding philosophical discourse that might have something to do with Einstein's theory of relativity (for all I know)".
+Nick Robinson of Music Week called the film "quite a humorous look at England in the Sixties, Seventies and Eighties and the darker moments that most of us go through ...
+The storyline, what there is of one, is not easy to follow and while the humour is spread thinly throughout there is a pervading air of melancholy with Tennant and Lowe sullen throughout".